-After each scene, the audience may clap and cheer for the actors.
+After each song, the audience may clap and cheer for the actors.
 If I am not sure when to clap, I can wait for other people to clap and then join in.
 If the clapping is too loud, I can wear ear protection or cover my ears.

-The show will be about 50 minutes long.
+The show is 60 minutes long.
 There will not be an intermission, or break, during the show.